rawjson/api-doc-tool/README.md

-This is template created with NextJs and TailwindCss
+This is a template created with NextJs and TailwindCss

 ## Getting Started